-Issue Penalties levied on agents and advisers Penalties levied on HMRC Guidance ATT/CIOT Guidance (or Introductory comments) Penalty Effective Date Ltd Co Sole Trader Partne rship/ LLP client (taxpayer) where issued (Note 1) Finance Act 2004 and subsequent Acts up to and including Finance (No 2) Act 2017 (clause 66 and schedule 17) which brings VAT and other indirect taxes within DOTAS.
-Legislation is extensive - refer to HMRC guidance for references too legislation reported under DOTAS is issued with a Scheme Reference Number (SRN).
-Lately, DOTAS has become the trigger for issuing accelerated payment notices, and non-compliance with DOTAS is a threshold condition for the issue of a conduct notice under the POTAS regime.
+Issue Penalties levied on agents and advisers Penalties levied on HMRC Guidance ATT/CIOT Guidance (or Introductory comments) where Penalty Effective Date Ltd Co Sole Trader Partne rship/ LLP client (taxpayer) where issued (Note 1) issued Acts up to and including Finance (No 2) Act 2017 (clause 66 and schedule 17) which brings VAT and other indirect taxes within DOTAS.
+Legislation is extensive - refer to HMRC guidance for references too legislation accelerated payment notices, and non-compliance with DOTAS is a threshold condition for the issue of a conduct notice under the POTAS regime.
 See PCRT helpsheet B for guidance on the application of the PCRT Fundamental Principles and Standards for Tax Planning.
-Failure to disclose a scheme Failure to provide a scheme reference number to users of the scheme.
-Employers Penalty per employee involved in a scheme.
+Penalty per employee involved in a scheme.
 Users Failure to report a scheme reference number to HMRC Other penalties also arise - for further details refer to paragraphs 22.5, 22.6 and 22.7 of HMRC guidance.